Healthcare premises: reflections on sound by hospital staff

 Healthcare premises are often complex sound environments and the cognitive load on staff is getting more and more challenging.
 Despite this, nurses and doctors rarely complain if the acoustics are not suitable for the activities – because their number one focus is to help people.
 We visited a hospital in Denmark to learn about the staff’s awareness of sound and acoustics.
 How do they feel and what do they think about the patients’ needs?

 Actually – I’m only aware of the sound when it’s gone…

 Berit Sørensen, Neurologist

-‘Recovery, sleep and silence are really important to my patients.
-They are here because of disease in their brain and I consider them to be extremely sensitive to noise.
+‘Recovery, sleep, and silence are really important to my patients.
+They are here because of a disease in their brain and I consider them to be extremely sensitive to noise.
 The brain is a great organ – it can really do many things but it is also very fragile and especially when it comes to noise exposure.
-Therefore, when one of my patients with a brain tumour is admitted to hospital or if a patient has had an epileptic seizure, silence is a crucial part of recovery.’
+Therefore, when one of my patients with a brain tumor is admitted to hospital or if a patient has had an epileptic seizure, silence is a crucial part of recovery.’